JAKTOOL/cmmc/README.md

 - Stores data client-side using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), ensuring no privacy concerns
 - Generates a markdown file for compliance (Good for System Security Plan!)
+- Generates a POAM in CSV for unimplemented requirements
 - Allows for exporting and importing the database for archived storage

 ## Usage